sunnypp/peri/README.md

 Clone this repository and try `prove -v Peri.t`.  `Peri.t` should have examples of all usable functions.

+# Can I help refactor this file?

+This package is designed to contain several classes all in the same file.
+I would like to further put MonkeyPatch into Peri so that just by copying and pasting `Peri.pm` into your library path would allow writing test files, instead of going through CPAN or other services that may require installation or other tools.

+With that in mind, feel free to help making Peri better!

 # TO-DO

 1. Remove dependency to MonkeyPatch package.